Health & Safety Bulletin

 If you train regularly for at least a month before the J.P.
 Morgan Corporate Challenge you should be fit enough to participate in a satisfying race.

 Participants shall follow all applicable local, state, and national guidelines and regulations regarding exercise and social distancing.
-Series Owner will follow recommendations from the CDC and local health departments regarding COVID-19 testing and vaccinations and the latest health and safety procedures and guidelines.
-Details of those recommendations and a comprehensive COVID-19 protocols document will be shared with participants prior to the day of the applicable Race.
+Series Owner will follow recommendations from local health departments regarding the latest health and safety procedures and guidelines.
+Details will be shared with participants prior to the day of the applicable Race.

 Heatstroke is the breakdown of the body’s ability to control its own temperature.
 It occurs most often in short races when unfit runners, enticed by the seemingly easy, short distance, run at a pace that is beyond their conditioning.
 But even world-class athletes have suffered heatstroke.
 The condition is deadly; victims of heatstroke—including young, fit people—suffer an 80 percent mortality rate.

 Any one of the below conditions puts you at risk for heatstroke.
 If one or more of these risk factors applies to you, do not run in the heat (above 70° F/21° C).
 Review the list on race day; if you are at risk, do not race in the J.P.
 Morgan Corporate Challenge Championship.